Sustainable Development ~ Education

 However, this understanding of environmental education is not widely shared, and many assume that environmental education is only for children to learn about nature.
-The Decade of Education for Sustainable Development (DESD) provides an opportunity to broaden the public understanding of the role of education in moving towards ecological sustainability and social justice.
+The Decade of Education for Sustainable Development provides an opportunity to broaden the public understanding of the role of education in moving towards ecological sustainability and social justice.

-While all these initiatives have considerable merit, there is a very real danger with such a full ‘mixed bag’ that the environmental dimension of sustainability may be separated from other development goals, and lost or conveniently left out of the equation.
+While these initiatives have considerable merit, there is a very real danger with such a full ‘mixed bag’ that the environmental dimension of sustainability may be separated from other development goals, and lost or conveniently left out of the equation.
 For example, a company running business training for rural development could promote their courses as ‘education for sustainable development’, even if they never mention the need to use natural resources sustainably or to minimise pollution.